-Morrowind Graphics Extender improves the graphics of the game like you can’t even imagine it does.
+Morrowind Graphics Extender improves the graphics of the game like you wouldn’t believe.

-The game will look like it was made 10 years after it’s released once you install this mod and the other graphic mods that I’ve mentioned on this list.
+The game will look like it was made just a few years ago, especially installing this with the other graphic mods that I’ve mentioned on this list.

 2. MGE XE

 MGE XE might not do too much in terms of changing models in the game, but one thing it does is change the entire graphical interface of Morrowind.